A History of Preston in Hertfordshire

 noted in the Domesday Book of 1086.

-which granted rights and privileges to individuals or organisations.
+granted rights and privileges to individuals or organisations.
+Between 1124

-process of conveyance either to the Abbey or to Judith who may have
+undergoing the process of conveyance either to the Abbey or to Judith who

-annexed to St Mary of Elstow and its name gradually morphed from
+to St Mary of Elstow and its name gradually morphed from Church of the

-reign of Henry II confirmed several new gifts conferred on Judith in
+Henry II confirmed several new gifts conferred on Judith in Hertfordshire.

 37 “Of the gift of Maleverer and Cecilia his wife, the Church of Dumeslai (sic) and six